For Building New One & Two Family Dwellings, Additions, and Accessory Structures, and Altering/Renovating Existing Structures

 Property owners may apply for any permit (building, electrical, plumbing or mechanical) required for work done on their property.
 Property owners may also authorize agents (contractors) to apply for permits for which they are qualified.
 For information on requirements for licensing of contractors, contact the Contractor’s Board for the Commonwealth of Virginia at (804) 367-8511.

-Soils evaluations are required for construction of new residences where the presence of soils with high potential for shrink-swell activity is indicated by the “Soil Survey of Henrico County.”
-The current soils policy requires soils evaluation just for new residences and generally not for additions to existing residences.
-The geotechnical report for the site must be submitted before issuance of the building permit for the new residence and must include a suitable foundation design bearing the stamp and seal of a Professional Engineer licensed by the state of Virginia.
+Soils evaluations are required for construction of new residences, attached structures and detached light-frame structures exceeding 600 square feet where the presence of soils with medium to high potential for shrink-swell activity is indicated by the “Soil Survey of Henrico County.”
+The geotechnical report for the site must be submitted before issuance of the building permit and must include a suitable foundation design bearing the stamp and seal of a Professional Engineer licensed by the state of Virginia.
 For further information on our soils policy please read the policy or contact our staff.

 How to Request Inspections